Quarterback16/BeatTheStreak/BeatTheStreak/ReadMe.md

 ### Deploying / Publishing

  1. shut down the app if running in Prod
- 1. xcopy deploy to Prod
+ 1. xcopy deploy to Prod, see .bat file in Deployment folder
  1. run it

 ## Features